Professor of Biomedical Biochemistry in College of Science.

 Historically, during my time in Australia (1999-2016), I enjoyed a number of fruitful collaborations with experts in dietetics, nutrition and exercise, investigating the molecular effects of lifestyle interventions, as well as Pharma involved in obesity and cardiometabolic research.
 I hope to establish similar collaborations having relocated to the UK.

-The lab currently has a number of projects suitable for PhD students as well as projects for post-doctoral scientists.
 Feel free to contact Jon Whitehead (jwhitehead ‘at’ lincoln.ac.uk) to discuss possibilities of joining the Team.

 Council Member - Australian & New Zealand Obesity Society (ANZOS) (2015-2016)